eLibrary resources available while IFoA Libraries are closed

 IFoA Library catalogue

-The Library Service now offers an upgraded online library catalogue which covers all library resources and now includes historical holdings published before 1901 that can be viewed at the Library by arrangement .
-Members and affiliates can send a 'Request' to the IFoA Library Service to borrow selected results of those printed resources available for loan or export selected catalogue references into a reading list.
+The Library Service now offers an upgraded online library catalogue that covers all library resources and now includes historical holdings published before 1901 which can be viewed at the Library by arrangement.
+Members and affiliates can send a request to the IFoA Library Service to borrow selected results of those printed resources available for loan or export selected catalogue references into a reading list.
 Access the Library catalogue at: http://library.actuaries.org.uk

 The library offers search links to new additions to its catalogue by broad subjects.
-Alternatively this search of the catologue finds added books and ebooks published since 2018.
+Alternatively, this search of the catalogue finds added books and ebooks published since 2018.

 External study: Arrangements for IFoA students to use external university and other local library facilities